 He was also acquainted with the brothers R.K.
 Narayan and R.K.
 Laxman.
 Though they were from entirely different fields, they managed to strike up a friendship and remain lifelong friends.
 This was because they hailed similar backgrounds and shared a common love for the veena.

-In fact, R.K.
-Narayan once recalled how he used to learn varnams from the great Doraisamy Iyengar for years, informally, in exchange for providing English lessons to the vidhwan.
+R.K.
+Narayan once recalled how he learned varnams from the great Doraisamy Iyengar for years, informally, in exchange for providing English lessons to the vidhwan.

 His Career Highlights